Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

 For general real values of $\sigma$ \eqref{sigmapq}, we can rewrite \eqref{betasigma+} as a function of $(p,q,\kappa)$,

-We claim that the spectrum generated by the integral means \eqref{intmeanpq} in the general $(p,q)$ case will involve the standard multifractal spectra \eqref{tip}, \eqref{bulk}, \eqref{lin}, that are independent of $q$, and also the new $(p,q)$-dependent multifractal spectrum \eqref{betapq}.
-Phase transitions between these spectra will occur along lines drawn in the real $(p,q)$ plane.
-The main reason for the occurence of \eqref{betapq}, to be presented in a future work, is that the analysis performed in Ref. \cite{DNNZ}, Section 4, for determining the integral means spectrum, in particular the range of validity of \eqref{betasigma+} and the corresponding proofs, can be adapted for general values of the $\sigma$ parameter.
+We claim that the spectrum generated by the integral means in Definition \eqref{def:gims} in the general $(p,q)$ case will involve the standard multifractal spectra \eqref{tip}, \eqref{bulk}, \eqref{lin}, that are independent of $q$, and also the new $(p,q)$-dependent multifractal spectrum \eqref{betapq}.
+Phase transitions between these spectra will occur along lines drawn in the $(p,q)$ plane.
+As we shall see in Section \ref{proofs}, the analysis of the integral means spectrum performed in Ref. \cite{DNNZ}, in particular that concerning the range of validity of the form \eqref{beta+} of \eqref{betasigma+} for $\sigma=-1$, as well as that given in Ref. \cite{BDZ} for the range of validity of the form \eqref{betasigma++} for $\sigma=+1$, and their corresponding proofs, can be extended to general values of the $\sigma$ parameter via Propositions \ref{theo:racket} and \ref{theo:DD} to establish Theorem \ref{propseparbis}.

-Here, we shall simply describe the corresponding partition of the $(p,q)$ plane into the respective domains of validity of the four spectra above.
-We thus need to determine the boundary curves where pairs (possibly triplets) of these spectra coincide, which are signaling the onset of the respective transitions.
+We first describe the corresponding partition of the $(p,q)$ plane into the respective domains of validity of the four spectra above.
+For this, we need to determine boundary curves where pairs (possibly triplets) of these spectra coincide, that are marking the onset of the respective phase transitions.